JorjaFox/website/_posts-old-blog/2010-11-20-help-put-dusty-springfield-on-broadway.md

 title: 'Help Put Dusty Springfield on Broadway'
 date: '2010-11-20T20:02:48-08:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Kirsten Holly Smith needs <em>our</em> help to put "Forever Dusty" on Off-Broadway!
+excerpt: 'Kirsten Holly Smith needs _our_ help to put "Forever Dusty" on Off-Broadway!
 But you only have until December 1st to chip in!'
 layout: post
 guid: 'https://jorjafox.net/?p=2711'
 permalink: /2010/help-put-dusty-springfield-on-broadway/